 But many people actively want to talk about it.
 Talking about it is scary for me as it means admitting I often feel intimately broken.
 Making a comedy theatre show about what it means to have a healthy, happy sex life tackles some of those taboos and gives me back the voice I so often lose in bed.

 Ad Libido runs at VAULT Festival 21-25 February, 9.15pm.
 Matinee on the 24th February 4.45pm.

 Visit the VAULT Festival website for more information

 Featured image courtesy of the author.
 Image is of Fran Bushe, the article’s author, lying on a bed and staring straight up at the camera, with a quizzical expression on her face.
-She lies on a grey and red striped pillowcase, with packets of condoms lying on the pillow around her head
+Packets of condoms lie on the pillow around her head